United Kingdom in the Eurovision Song Contest 2009: Heats

-Heat 2 (17 January 2009)

-The five remaining acts competed in the second heat on 17 January 2009.
-All contestants were also accompanied by a 17-piece band during their performances.
-In addition to their performances, the female contestants performed the song "Rhythm of the Night" by DeBarge, while the male contestants performed the song "Nothing's Gonna Stop Us Now" by Starship.
-The contestants together also performed the winning song for the United Kingdom in 1976 "Save Your Kisses for Me" by Brotherhood of Man.
-Guest performer was the group The Saturdays performing the song "Up" from their latest album.

-A panel of experts provided feedback alongside Lloyd Webber regarding the performances during the show.
-The panel consisted of Lulu and Duncan James (singer, actor and member of Blue).
-A public televote saved three of the contestants from the "danger zone", while Lloyd Webber saved Emperors of Soul and eliminated Charlotte Finlay.

-Semi-final (24 January 2009)
+Semi-final

-The four remaining acts competed in the semi-final on 24 January 2009.
-All contestants were also accompanied by a 17-piece band during their performances.
+The four remaining contestants competed in the semi-final on 24 January 2009, performing two songs: a ballad and an up-tempo song.
 In addition to their performances, the female contestants performed the song "I'll Stand by You" by The Pretenders, while the male contestants performed the song "Don't Let the Sun Go Down on Me" by Elton John.
-Guest performers were Lulu performing the winning song for the United Kingdom in 1969 "Boom Bang-a-Bang", and Alesha Dixon performing the song "Breathe Slow".
+Guest performers were Lulu performing the winning song for the United Kingdom in 1969 "Boom Bang-a-Bang" and Alesha Dixon performing the song "Breathe Slow".

-A panel of experts provided feedback alongside Lloyd Webber regarding the performances during the show.
+A panel of experts provided feedback alongside Andrew Lloyd Webber regarding the contestants during the show.
 The panel consisted of Dixon and Emma Bunton (singer-songwriter and actress).
-The contestants each performed two songs: a ballad and an up-tempo song.
-A public televote saved two of the contestants from the "danger zone", while Lloyd Webber saved Jade Ewen and eliminated Emperors of Soul.
+A public televote selected two contestants to be up for elimination ("danger zone") and one of them was eliminated by Lloyd Webber.

 Final

-The three remaining acts competed in the final on 31 January 2009.
+The three remaining contestants competed in the final on 31 January 2009, performing three songs which included a previously performed song during the preceding three heats and the British Eurovision song "It's My Time".
 In addition to their performances, the contestants performed the winning song for the United Kingdom in 1981 "Making Your Mind Up" by Bucks Fizz in a group.
 Guest performers included Lulu performing the song "Relight My Fire" by Dan Hartman with the eliminated contestants Damien Flood, Charlotte Finlay and Emperors of Soul, and previous Eurovision Song Contest winner Dima Bilan who won the contest for Russia in 2008 with the song "Believe".

-A panel of experts provided feedback alongside Lloyd Webber regarding the performances during the show.
-The panel consisted of previous panellists Lulu and James.
-The contestants each performed three songs, including a previously performed song during the preceding three heats and the British song "It's My Time".
-A public televote selected Jade Ewen as the winning artist.
+A panel of experts provided feedback alongside Andrew Lloyd Webber regarding the contestants during the show.
+The panel consisted of previous panellists Lulu and Duncan James.
+A public televote selected Jade Ewen as the winner.